 Ravenna as the seat of the imperial court

 Galla Placidia was a remarkable woman.
 She was born between 388 and 393 as the daughter of the Roman emperor Theodosius I and his second wife Galla.
 Theodosius already had two sons from his previous marriage, Arcadius and Honorius.
 At the time of his death in 395, the Roman Empire – which had already been split before by Diocletianus, but had been united again by Constantine the Great – was split again, and this time for good.
-Arcadius ruled the Eastern half, which was both the most populous and most prosperous part of the troubled Empire.
-The younger Honorius ruled the Western half and was soon faced with incursions by Visigothic tribes.
-Initially, these tribes were chased off by Honorius’ capable general Stilicho, but the situation changed dramatically when Honorius had his general killed in 408.
+Arcadius ruled the eastern half, which was both the most populous and most prosperous part of the troubled Empire.
+The younger Honorius ruled the western half and was soon faced with incursions by Visigothic tribes.
+Initially these tribes were chased off by Honorius’ capable general Stilicho, but the situation changed dramatically when Honorius had his general killed in 408.
 Two years later, the Goths sacked Rome, an event which shocked the Ancient World, even though the actual damage to the city may have been modest (see Rome: Santa Pudenziana).
 Galla Placidia was carried off to Gaul as a valuable hostage.
 In 414, as part of a deal between Honorius and the Visigoths, she was married to the Visigothic king Athaulf.
-A son named Theodosius was born, but died soon after and Athaulf would be assassinated in 415 or 416.
+A son named Theodosius was born, but died soon after.
+Athaulf would be assassinated in 415 or 416.